Serj-Sxhx/Vaults/02 Areas/Wisdom.md

-: Wisdom is a dynamical systems that is counter active to the machinery of self deception that helps to afford the self organised transformation into the life of flourishing.
+: Wisdom is a dynamical system that is counter active to the machinery of self deception that helps to afford the self organised transformation into the life of flourishing.
 A life that is deeply meaningful.

 It is a set of practices which overcomes the [[Perennial Problems]]